dbca-wa/wastd/docs_source/data_collection/data_collection_training.rst

 Devices Rosemary Island
 -----------------------
 * Six devices live at DBCA Karratha and are taken on field trips to Rosemary Island.
+* During turtle tagging, exactly one SVS (start of evening shift) and one SVE (end of morning or last shift) must be captured per beach and per night.
+* Multiple tablets can capture data during that survey on that beach.

 Turtle Nesting Census